Blog

 What good character covers

-• Respect and compliance with UK laws.
+• Respected and followed UK laws.

-• Compliance with UK immigration rules.
+• Followed UK immigration rules.

 Criminal convictions

-• Offences causing serious harm.
+• Committed offences causing serious harm.

 • Fines.